-The Government is reviewing how to improve the regulation and supply arrangements for drinking water, wastewater and stormwater (three waters) to better support New Zealand's prosperity, health, safety and environment.
-Government has recently released a cabinet paper on the 'Future state of the three waters systems: regulation and service delivery' which reaffirms that there are system wide challenges facing the three waters and that a system wide response is required.
+The Government is reviewing how to improve the regulation and supply arrangements for drinking water, waste water and storm water (three waters) to better support New Zealand's prosperity, health, safety and environment.
+On 22 November 2018, Government released a cabinet paper on the 'Future state of the three waters systems: regulation and service delivery' which reaffirms that there are system wide challenges facing the three waters and that a system wide response is required.

 It proposes a staged approach over the next eighteen months to identify and resolve the issues related to the three waters system and introduce legislation in 2020.
-The cabinet paper confirms no decisions on service delivery are able to be made until after the June 2019 decisions on regulation have been confirmed.
+The cabinet paper confirms no decisions on service delivery are able to be made until after the June 2019 when decisions on regulation will have been confirmed.
 More information is available here.